AntennaComp/Phantom/README.md

 # Phantom

-Find the Phantom CAD files within this document
+Find the Phantom CAD files (sat,sab,stl,stp) within this document

+chose the filetype you need for your simulation software

 For the simulated phantom: